-Servicing fees and asset manager expenses were \$9 million and \$11 million for the quarters ended March 31, 2021 and 2020, respectively.
+Servicing fees and asset manager expenses remained unchanged at \$9 million for the quarters ended September 30, 2021 and 2020.
+For the nine months ended September 30, 2021 and 2020, servicing fees were \$28 million and \$30 million, respectively.
 These servicing fees are primarily related to the servicing costs of the whole loans held in consolidated securitization vehicles and are paid from interest income earned by the VIEs.
 The servicing fees generally range from 11 to 50 basis points of unpaid principal balances of our consolidated VIEs.